Muskan156/Student_Admission_Prediction_System/README.md

 ## 📊 Dataset

-The dataset used for this project was **manually created** by extracting
-**CAP Round-wise cutoff data for three academic years — 2023, 2024, and 2025**
-for **engineering colleges within Sangli district**, Maharashtra.
-This data was collected from the **official CET CELL (CAP Round) reports** and preprocessed into a clean CSV format used to train the prediction model.
+The dataset used for this project was **manually created** by extracting **CAP Round-wise cutoff data for three academic years — 2023, 2024, and 2025** for **engineering colleges within Sangli district**, Maharashtra.This data was collected from the **official CET CELL (CAP Round) reports** and preprocessed into a clean CSV format used to train the prediction model.
 Each record contains details such as:
 - **Institute Code**
 - **Institute Name**